Savan1007/DollarDiary/Report.md

 ### 3.2 Solution 2

-The second solution builds on the first by incorporating expense categorization and budget setting.
+The second solution builds on the first by incorporating expense categorization.

 **Advantages over solution 1:**

-- Enhanced Functionality: Including categorization and budget setting makes the application more useful for users trying to understand and manage their spending patterns.
+- Enhanced Functionality: Including categorization makes the application more useful for users trying to understand and manage their spending patterns.
 - Better User Engagement: These additional features help users track their finances more effectively, leading to better retention.
 - Partial Implementation of User Feedback: This solution addresses some of the key features requested by users, making it more attractive where many applications offer more comprehensive financial management tools.

 **Reason for not selecting this solution:**

-- Scalability Issues: Adding categorization and budget setting without considering scalability might lead to performance issues as the number of users grows.
+- Scalability Issues: Adding categorization without considering scalability might lead to performance issues as the number of users grows.
-- User Experience Complexity: While adding these features improves functionality, it may also complicate the user interface, making it less intuitive for users who prefer simplicity.
+- User Experience Complexity: While adding these features improves functionality, it may also complicate the user commandline interface, making it less intuitive for users who prefer simplicity.
 - Integration Challenges: Implementing these additional features might introduce complexities in integrating and maintaining the application, leading to potential technical debt and increased maintenance efforts.

 ### 3.3 Final Solution

 The final solution is superior to the previous ones because it incorporates comprehensive features that enhance user engagement and functionality without compromising scalability or user experience.
-Including Report generation, limits ensure users maintain disciplined spending habits, and a user-friendly Command-Line interface offers a clear overview of their finances.
+Including Report generation ensures users maintain disciplined spending habits, by using authentication one can make their spending private and a user-friendly Command-Line interface offers a clear overview of their finances.

 #### 3.3.1 Components